gregwell/university-notes/english/devops/devops.md

 **Solution**:

-- addded 'jenkins ALL (ALL) NOPASSWD: ALL' to /etc/sudoers file
+- addded 'jenkins ALL=(ALL) NOPASSWD: ALL' to /etc/sudoers file
 - *(temporary solution! need to be solved permamently in the future)**

 **2. Never-ending loading after running docker-compose in jenkins.**